ray0be/totororequests/README.md

 # Totoro
 Totoro is a simple Python module for sending HTTP(S) requests through Tor network.

-It provides a way to create a Tor subprocess or connect to an existing Tor running service, and supports all controller authentication methods (noauth, socket, cookie and password).
+It provides a way to create a parallel Tor process or connect to an existing Tor running service, and supports all controller authentication methods (none, socket, cookie and password).

+Basically it adds an abstract layer on top of the *stem* module and combines it with *requests*.

 **Requirements** :